 Art and design

-- To develop children's experiences, skills and knowledge of art and design, design and technology we follow the Cornerstones program of study.
+- To develop children's experiences, skills and knowledge of art and design, we follow the Access Art programme of study.

 - RE is taught following RE Today.

 Peterborough is a diverse and multicultural city.
 At Highlees we believe the R.E. plays an important role in helping our children to develop an awareness and understanding of the beliefs and cultures within and beyond their community, carried out through in-school learning, activities and discussion alongside faith based visits.